wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/2-design-reports.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of a report page with the inconsistencies described in the previous section.](../media/consistency-example-bad.png)](../media/consistency-example-bad.png#lightbox)

 The quickest way to enforce consistency is to use a *report theme*.
-A report theme applies design changes to your entire report, ensuring consistent application of colors, fonts, pages, and visual format options, including the **Filters** pane styles.
+A report theme applies format settings to your entire report, ensuring consistent application of colors, fonts, pages, and visual format options, including the **Filters** pane styles.

 Consider using one of the many built-in themes from the theme gallery.
 You can use one as a starting point and then customize it to better meet your requirements.
 Alternatively, you can create a new theme, which can be considerable work initially, but will provide you with granular control.

 > [!NOTE]
-> Be aware that the theme will be overridden when you are explicitly configuring a format option.
+> Be aware that the theme will be overridden when you explicitly configure a format option.
 For example, you can explicitly set a color by entering a HEX value instead of selecting a color from the palette.
 Try to limit overriding the report theme to an exception basis because if you switch themes, overridden properties won't update.

 Be sure to export the report theme, which is a JSON file, and then apply it to other reports to ensure consistency across all reports.